pgspider/sqlite_fdw/README.md

 -----

 ### Datatypes
+**WARNING!
+The table above represents roadmap**, work still in progress.
+Untill it will be ended please refer real behaviour in non-obvious cases.

 This table represents `sqlite_fdw` behaviour if in PostgreSQL foreign table column data of some SQLite [affinity](https://www.sqlite.org/datatype3.html) is detected.
-Based on `convert_sqlite_to_pg` C function.

 * **∅** - no support (runtime error)
 * **V** - transparent transformation